 In North Korea the power plug sockets are of type A and C. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 In North Korea the standard voltage is 110 / 220 V and the frequency is 60 / 50 Hz.

 - Watch out!
 In North Korea more than one voltage is being used (110 / 220 V).

 It can depend on the region, the city or even the hotel which voltage you will come across.
 Your appliances work on 120 V. So please check locally if you can use your appliances!
 You can't use your appliances if the local voltage exceeds the maximum voltage of your appliances.
-You need a voltage converter in North Korea, when living in the United States of America!
+You need a voltage converter in North Korea!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.